surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 ## Usage of #plugin# for Grid View

-Plugin operators provides complete authority on creation, editing and deleting of raw data.
+Plugin operators provides complete authority on creating, editing and deleting the raw data.
 It allows customization of data using JavaScript API language  as per the business requirement.

  **biCalculation.pluginData.raw**  holds the Raw JSON data and can be transformed as per the requirement.